MonstarTM/Streaming-bot/README.md

 - /start :Start the bot
 - /help  :To Help You
 - /ly   : To Get lyrics Of Song
-- /song : To Get Link From Youtube
+- /vsearch : To Get Link From Youtube
 - /info : to Get Devs
 - /quote : To Get Anime Quotes
+- /sysinfo : To get the sysinfo

 # To Do
 ### Add User Info Command